What Is Earnest Money and How Does It Work?

 In the past, there was a tendency for people to pretend to be willing to buy multiple houses before they decided on one.

-To give themselves time to decide, they would put “holds” on multiple houses, but only buy one while letting the other sales fall through.
+They would put "holds" on multiple houses to give themselves time to decide, but only buy one while letting the other sales fall through.

-To prevent this, homeowners and realtors decided to ask for potential buyers to place a portion of the home’s price in an escrow account until closing.
+To prevent this, homeowners and realtors asked potential buyers to place a portion of the home's price in an escrow account until closing.

-This money is physical proof that you have a real intent to buy the home, and are honest about your intent.
+This money is physical proof that you have an actual intent to buy the home and are honest about your plan.

-The importance of being earnest in your intentions is that it prevents the sellers from missing out on a person who would genuinely love the house if you’re not ready for it.
+Being earnest in your intentions is vital because it prevents the sellers from missing out on someone who would love the house if you're not ready.

 Read on: What You Need to Know Before You Buy Property in New York